OpenWebconcept/plugin-openwoo-app-content-editor/readme.md

 - to retrieve a specific faq by id: `/wp-json/owc/owace/v1/api/public/faqs/{id}`
 - to retrieve all menus: `/wp-json/owc/owace/v1/api/public/menu`
 - to retrieve a specific menu by slug: `/wp-json/owc/owace/v1/api/public/menu/{slug}`
+- to retrieve all categories: `/wp-json/owc/owace/v1/api/public/categories`

 ### Integration with plugins
 This plugin is compatible with the following open source projects:
 * [CMB2](https://wordpress.org/plugins/cmb2/)
 * [CMB2 Flexible Content](https://github.com/acato-plugins/cmb2-flexible-content)

+### OpenGemeenten icons
+This plugin uses SVG icons that are supplied by the OpenGemeenten Iconenset.
+More information about the icons can be found [here](https://www.opengemeenten.nl/producten/iconenset).